 ON May 30, 2020, for the first time in history, NASA launched a human commercial space flight in partnership with SpaceX.
-While that is a feat in itself, what’s truly remarkable is doing it smack in the middle of a global pandemic, with most of the agency teleworking.1 “When I think about all of the challenges overcome—from design and testing, to paper reviews, to working from home during a pandemic and balancing family demands with this critical mission—I am simply amazed at what the NASA and SpaceX teams have accomplished together,” said Kathy Lueders, NASA’s Commercial Crew Program manager, after the historic launch.2
+While that is a feat in itself, what’s truly remarkable is doing it smack in the middle of a global pandemic, with most of the agency teleworking.1 “When I think about all of the challenges overcome—from design and testing, to paper reviews, to working from home during a pandemic and balancing family demands with this critical mission—I am simply amazed at what the NASA and SpaceX teams have accomplished together,” said Kathy Lueders, NASA’s Commercial Crew Programme manager, after the historic launch.2

-It is common for government and its workforce to be labeled inflexible.
+It is common for government and its workforce to be labelled inflexible.
 But in response to COVID-19, government at all levels demonstrated a remarkable ability to rapidly and radically transform the way work gets done by millions of its employees.
 Prior to the pandemic, just 22% of federal employees teleworked for even a single day in 2018, the most recent year for which data is available.
 Yet virtually overnight, over 75% began working remotely at various agencies and continue to do so effectively.3 The question is whether this experience will be a temporary shift or a catalyst for change.

 Many agency leaders are looking beyond returning to the former status quo and evaluating the potential to transform work and the workforce experience and achieve their mission more effectively.
 The impetus for this change stems from a combination of factors: